Jbleezy/BO2-Reimagined/README.md

 * Grief: Tower Trap targets and stuns players

 ### Origins
+* Added PHD Flopper at The Crazy Place Fire Chamber
 * Door prices in solo cost the same as in coop
 * Shovels automatically picked up
 * Records automatically picked up